CenterForOpenScience/cos-ansible-base/README.md

 NOTE: You can also provision the vagrant box by running `invoke vprovision` with no arguments.

-Many of the roles have variables use variables defined in their `defaults/main.yml` file.
+Many of the roles use variables defined in their `defaults/main.yml` file.
 You can override these on the command line with the `-e` option:

 ```bash
 $ ansible-playbook site.yml -i vagranthosts -u sloria -e "ssh_test=false"